doorgan/sourceror/README.md

 them to us.

 Sourceror's take is to use the node metadata to store the comments.
-This allows you to move nodes around without worrying about leaving a comment behind and ending up with misplaced comments.
-Two fields are required for this:
+This allows us to work with an AST that is as close to regular elixir AST as possible.
+It also allows you to move nodes around without worrying about leaving a comment behind and ending up with misplaced comments.

+Two metadata fields are added to the regular Elixir AST:
   * `:leading_comments` - holds the comments directly above the node or are in the same line as it.
 For example: